jade-cap/factor-analysis/README.md

 # Factor Analysis

-I am a second-year master's student in strategic marketing and analytics, and I am using GitHub to showcase my progress with data analysis throughout the duration of the course.
+I am a second-year master's student in strategic marketing and analytics.
+I am using GitHub to showcase my progress with data analysis throughout the duration of the course.
 Here, I will be using the dataset embedded into the lavaan package, in R.

 ## Tasks include